By Daniel Brown, Vice President of Sales

 Loans allow you to own the asset immediately while spreading the payments out over time.

-Ideal scenario: a growth-stage biotech expanding its analytical footprint with three LC/MS systems and needing to preserve capital for hiring.
+Ideal scenario: A growth-stage biotech expanding its analytical footprint with three LC/MS systems and needing to preserve capital for hiring.

 Built for flexibility and speed.